Learn the Dance of the Sugar Plum Fairy!

 Download the written follow-along

-Download our 16-page PDF of detailed steps, counts, arm movements, vocabulary, and stage directions!
+Download and access our online course and 16-page PDF of detailed steps, counts, arm movements, vocabulary, and stage directions!

-By entering your name and email address below, you agree to join our mailing list.
+By accessing the follow-along content you agree to join our mailing list.

 Watch the whole video below!
 Feel free to leave us any questions or comments!